 With a driving agreement, the parent and teen establish a "checkpoint" in one month.
 At that point, they will assess the new driver's comfort level with driving on local roads in different situations.
 In the first checkpoint, these include situations in daylight, when roads are dry, and with no other passenger in the car.
 After each additional checkpoint, the parent agrees to remove restrictions as long as the teen demonstrates good driving judgment.
 In addition, the parent commits to providing the teen rides as needed until all of the checkpoints are achieved.

 Preventing Distracted Driving

-Inattention is the leading cause of crashes.
+Inattention is a leading cause of crashes.
 Anything that takes a driver's attention from the road, including dialing, texting, and adjusting cell phones and other electronic devices, increases the risk of car crashes.
+In addition, tasks that require thought reduce the driver’s ability to identify and react to potential road hazards.
 Currently, 31 states ban all cell phone use by novice drivers.
-Only 10 states, the District of Columbia, Guam, and the Virgin Islands, ban the use of handheld cell phones by drivers of all ages.
+Only 10 states, the District of Columbia, Guam, and the Virgin Islands ban the use of handheld cell phones by drivers of all ages.
 In all but two of these states, the use of the phone alone is sufficient for a police officer to stop a driver.
 Texting while driving is now banned in 37 states, the District of Columbia, and Guam.6